Ectopic Pregnancy – Quick Consult

 • To avoid the potential for misdiagnosis and possible mistaken interruption of an IUP that a woman hopes to continue, the 2018 ACOG Bulletin #193 recommends that the value of hCG used as the discriminatory level should be conservatively high (as high as 3,500 mIU/mL).
 Above this level of hCG, the ultrasound landmarks of a normal intrauterine gestation should be visible.

-• Higher hCG levels are present in women with a multiple gestation and they may have hCG levels above the traditional discriminatory levels before the pregnancy can be diagnosed on ultrasound.
+• Higher hCG levels are present in women with a multiple gestation, and they may have hCG levels above the traditional discriminatory levels before the pregnancy can be diagnosed on ultrasound.

 Back To Top